 Microsoft Teams - Joining a Teams Meeting on the Web

 Microsoft Teams - Scheduling a Teams Meeting

 This document describes the controls and features that can be used while participating in a Microsoft Teams meeting.
-The meeting controls panel can be found inside the bottom portion of the meeting video window.
+The new Teams Meeting experience update changed the location of the meeting controls panel to the top-right of the meeting window.
+The meeting controls panel in older versions of Teams is found within the bottom portion of the meeting video window.

 Please NOTE: Some advanced features are not available or have limited functionality when joining a Teams meeting on the web.
 When able, use the Teams desktop application for the most fully featured experience.

 - Show Participants Button: Click the show participants button to open the People panel in the right side of the meeting window and view a list of meeting attendees.
 If you are the meeting Organizer or a Presenter, you may admit any guests waiting in the meeting lobby by clicking the check mark next to their name.